Skip to content

 Insurance (Amendment) (No.2) Ordinance 2020

-The Insurance (Amendment) (No.2) Ordinance 2020 ("the Amendment No.2 Ordinance 2020") was passed by the Legislative Council on 17 July 2020.
-Under the Amendment No. 2 Ordinance 2020, the IA, as the group supervisor appointed to regulate and supervise an insurance group, will be empowered to designate an insurance holding company belonging to that insurance group as a designated insurance holding company (“DIHC”).
-The IA will have the following direct regulatory powers over the DIHC –
+The Insurance (Amendment) (No.2) Ordinance 2020 commenced operation on 29 March 2021.
+It introduced into the Insurance Ordinance (Cap.
+41) an insurance group supervision regime, empowering the Insurance Authority, as the group supervisor, to regulate and supervise insurance groups.
+Under this regime, the Insurance Authority may designate an insurance holding company within an insurance group as a designated insurance holding company (“DIHC”).
+The Insurance Authority has the following direct regulatory powers over the DIHC: –

-(a) determination of a supervised group to which the DIHC belongs;
+• power to determine the composition of the supervised group to which the DIHC belongs;

-(b) governance on shareholder controllers, chief executives, directors and key persons in control functions of the DIHC;
+• governance powers over shareholder controllers, chief executives, directors and key persons in control functions of the DIHC;

-(c) regulatory powers such as requiring the DIHC to submit financial information, to comply with requirements related to group capital, reporting and disclosure, and to seek regulatory approval for major acquisitions;
+• regulatory powers such as requiring the DIHC to submit financial information; comply with requirements related to group capital, reporting and disclosure; and seek the Insurance Authority’s approval for major acquisitions;

 Insurance (Amendment) Ordinance 2020

-The Insurance (Amendment) Ordinance 2020 comes into operation on 29 March 2021.
-It introduced to the Insurance Ordinance (Cap.
-41) the regime for authorization of special purpose insurers (“SPIs”) to carry on special purpose business in or from Hong Kong and enable the formation of SPIs issuing insurance-linked securities (“ILS”) in Hong Kong.
-In addition, it introduced amendments to the Insurance Ordinance to expand the scope of insurable risks for captive insurers incorporated in Hong Kong.
+The Insurance (Amendment) Ordinance 2020 commenced operation on 29 March 2021.
+It introduced into the Insurance Ordinance (Cap.
+41) a regime for the authorization of special purpose insurers (“SPIs”) to carry on special purpose business in or from Hong Kong, thereby enabling the SPIs to issue insurance-linked securities (“ILS”) in Hong Kong.
+In addition, it introduced amendments to the Insurance Ordinance (Cap.
+41) to expand the scope of insurable risks for captive insurers incorporated in Hong Kong.

 Amendments to the subsidiary legislation of the Insurance Ordinance (Cap.
 41)